Pioneer Woman Sausage Gravy

 Can I freeze leftover sausage gravy?

-How do I prevent the gravy from becoming too thick?
+How do I know when the gravy has thickened enough?

 Leave A Reply